 How does a night guard help with sleep apnea?

 A night guard helps sleep apnea patients maintain a proper airway as they sleep.
-Sleep apnea is often caused by a collapse of soft tissues in your mouth, which prevents you from breathing properly and causes loud snoring.
+A collapse of soft tissues in your mouth, may cause sleep apnea, which prevents you from breathing properly and causes loud snoring.
 With a customized night guard, your soft tissues will be held in place, helping you maintain proper airflow.

 Depending on how well you take care of it, a custom mouthguard can last anywhere from three to five years.
 However, wear and tear over time may necessitate that you replace your mouthguard at least once a year at the very least.

 Can a mouth guard cause damage to my teeth?

 When properly worn, a custom mouthguard has been shown to help promote gum health.
 However, you might do harm to your gums if you use a dirty, damaged, or improperly fitted mouthguard.
 It is very important to clean your mouthguard and wear it properly at all times.

 Can I drink water while wearing my mouth guard?

 Water consumption while wearing a mouthguard is completely acceptable.
 It is important to be sure to brush and floss your teeth thoroughly before putting on a mouthguard to reduce the risk of tooth decay and the accumulation of bacteria.
 Water is the only drink that is safe to consume with your mouthguard in.